Mark Francois to self-publish Brexit book turned down by ‘Remain-biased’ publishers

 Mr Francois added: “I got some nice compliments on the book and the writing, but it became fairly evident after a while that no publisher wanted to publish it.”

-Mr Francois said: “You keep threatening to do [trigger Article 16] and you don’t do it, then you look weak.
-If we’re going to do it should be sometime in the next few weeks,” said the ERG chief.
+Mr Francois said: “[If] you keep threatening to do [trigger Article 16] and you don’t do it, then you look weak.
+If we’re going to do, it should be sometime in the next few weeks,” said the ERG chief.

 On Friday Lord Frost said “significant” gaps still remain following his latest discussions with the EU Commission vice president Maros Sefcovic on the impasse over the protocol, with the two sides agreeing to “intensified” talks.